LibreTexts/ngshare/docs/appendix/jupyterlab_extensions.rst

 Assignment List
 ---------------

 The assignment list JupyterLab extension contains the exact same functionality and layout as the nbextension.
-After installation it can be launched by opening the command palette on the left side and searching for Assignment List
+After installation, it can be launched by opening the command palette on the left side and searching for Assignment List.

 What's Done
 ^^^^^^^^^^^